nicoeinsidler/nicoeinsidler.github.io/content/notes/podman-all-the-things.md

 - cram all installation and execution instructions into one line (very ugly and not handy)
 - create your own image (using `Dockerfile`)

 First option is just insane.
 The second option can be a good option for programs that are not yet packed into a container and made available through a public container registry.
-This is a great idea for containerizing – let's say – [`bat`](https://github.com/sharkdp/bat), but if you finding yourself installing dependencies, well, then it you don't need an alias and just store the `Dockerfile` in the project itself.
+This is a great idea for containerizing – let's say – [`bat`](https://github.com/sharkdp/bat), but if you find yourself installing dependencies, well, then you don't need an alias and just store the `Dockerfile` in the project itself.

 ## Toolbox

-Once I was already creating all kinds of different aliases to `podman run` commands, I was already borderline close to `toolbox`.
+Once I was creating all kinds of different aliases to `podman run` commands, I was already borderline close to `toolbox`.
 [Toolbox](https://containertoolbx.org/) let's you create different containerized environments for all kinds of projects.

 Let's say you want to write a program and run it on a Quantum Computer with Qiskit.
 You may create a toolbox by running `toolbox create qiskit`.
 The environment can now be entered via `toolboox enter qiskit`.
 This will take you in a container spun up in the background with podman.